jupyter-server/enterprise_gateway/ELYRA.md

 # install customized version of the Yarn client API with support for HTTPS
 pip install "git+http://github.com/lresende/yarn-client.git#egg=yarn_api_client"

-# edit-install Elyra, optional from user fork and from a dev branch
+# edit-install Elyra, optionally from user fork (if USERNAME is set) and from a dev branch (if BRANCH is set)
 pip install --upgrade -e "git+https://github.com/${USERNAME:-SparkTC}/elyra.git@${BRANCH:-elyra}#egg=jupyter-kernel-gateway"

 # pip-install the Apache Toree installer